Waveform graphics: Commands and data

 Histogram mode fills in the area under the curve.
 This example illustrates why the system was called waveform graphics.

 Data was sent to the terminal using an extended set of codes similar to those introduced on the VT52.
-VT52 codes generally started with the character (octal 33, decimal 27) and was then followed by a single letter instruction.
-For instance, the string of four characters would reposition the cursor in the upper left (home) and then clear the screen from that point down.
-These codes were basically modeless; triggered by the the resulting escape mode automatically exited again when the command was complete.
+VT52 codes generally started with the ESC character (octal 33, decimal 27) and was then followed by a single letter instruction.
+For instance, the string of four characters ESC H ESC J would reposition the cursor in the upper left (home) and then clear the screen from that point down.
+These codes were basically modeless; triggered by the ESC the resulting escape mode automatically exited again when the command was complete.
 Escape codes could be interspersed with display text anywhere in the stream of data.